WondaMegapon/Refightilization/Refightilization/README.md

 - Artifact of Metamorphosis will spawn you as a random survivor as opposed to a random monster.
 - Incompatibility with ArtificerExtended while TakeAffix is enabled.
-- Commencement is bugged and requires monster players to be in the escape zone in order to complete the game.
+- Commencement may be bugged and requires monster players to be in the escape zone in order to complete the game.

 # Contact